 FireCMS is an open source headless CMS and admin panel built by developers for developers.

-The goal of this CMS is to generate collection and form views that bind nicely to the Firestore collection/document model.
-We have built in many basic (and not so basic) use cases; but FireCMS is build with extensibility in mind, so it is easy to create your custom form fields, or your complete views.
+The goal of this CMS is to generate collection and form views that bind nicely to the collection/document model.
+We have built in many basic (and not so basic) use cases; but FireCMS is built with extensibility in mind, so it is easy to create your custom form fields, or your complete views.

-There are two ways to build views in FireCMS:
+There are two ways to build top level views in FireCMS:

-- The standard way: Create mapping configurations for collections (to Firestore collections) and schemas (to Firestore documents).
+- By creating mapping configurations for collections (to datasource collections, such as Firestore collections) and schemas (to datasource entities, such as Firestore documents).
 The best way to get a grasp of how this works is checking the Quickstart, Collections and Entity schema documentation.

 - Create custom views that sit in the main level of your navigation tree.
 In this case you can build your custom React component and make use of the internal components of the CMS as well as the provided hooks.
-Check Custom main views for more details
+Check Custom top level views for more details